Biomedical-Imaging-Group/psf_generator/README.md

 pip install psf-generator
 ```

-That's it for the basic intallation; you're ready to go!
+That's it for the basic installation; you're ready to go!

 ## Developer Installation